 Many have questions regarding rates and what you should be charging for sponsored content.
 I always refer to the table below as a guide.
 I tend to go somewhere between the lowest and highest price for my numbers.
 Remember, the table is just a guide, feel free to charge whatever suits you!
 You can always negotiate with a brand if you go in a little higher as a starting point.

 If a brand or PR contacts you, always ask politely if there’s a budget available for your review and social sharing.
 Occasionally, they will ask you for your rates but if not, offer up your charges and see what they come back with.
 If all else fails, they may still want you to try their product in lieu of your review.
 It’s your call and remember – don’t undersell yourself.

 One Last Thing…

-Once you start accepting monetary reward for your content you must register with HMRC as self-employed.
+Once you start accepting a monetary reward for your content you must register with HMRC as self-employed.
 Failing to do so means you could be liable for a rather large fine.
-Once you’ve registered, you’ll need to fill out your tax return once a year. if you’re unsure, or have more questions regarding bloggers and tax, here’s a really useful article written by Bloglancer.
+Once you’ve registered, you’ll need to fill out your tax return once a year. if you’re unsure or have more questions regarding bloggers and tax, here’s a really useful article written by Bloglancer.